APTrust/registry/notes.md

 We know we don't need many of these files.
 We know we don't need ANY of 770 node modules.
 We can spend a few days now weeding them all out, or we can leave them in place and update them every week when Dependabot nags us.

+(In practice, removing files from a default Rails installation causes problems later, as new gems added later in the development cycle, depend on the presence of those default files.
+We'd likely have to add back many of the files we remove.)

 We estimate that the using Go's [Gin Framework](https://github.com/gin-gonic/gin), we can implement all of our required featured in about 100-150 code files.
-That takes about 21,000 items off our to-do list.
+That's 21,000 fewer files to maintain.

 ### Maintainability (Testing)

-Our Rails applications have traditially included hundreds or thousands of tests.
-Many of those simply test things a compiler will catch at build time, such as whether types and parameter lists are correct, whether values are (or even can be) nil, etc.
+Our Rails applications have traditially included thousands of tests.
+Many of those simply test things a compiler will catch at build time, such as whether types and parameter lists are correct, whether values are (or even can be) nil, etc. Maintaining tests requires work.
+If we can remove a few hundred tests, we'll have that much less to maintain.

 # Features